zhou7cathy/social-network-api/README.md

 $ npm run seed
 $ npm start
 ```
+3. Open Insomnia to test the api routes

 ## Usage
 -GIVEN a social network API <br />
 -WHEN I enter the command to invoke the application <br />